That Surprising Chord That Catches Your Ear — Borrowed Chords

 What Is a Non-Diatonic Chord?

 Every key has a set of seven diatonic chords built entirely from its scale.
-Any chord outside that set is called non-diatonic.
+Any chord outside that set is non-diatonic.

 In C major, the diatonic chords are: